jpasholk/jpasholk.github.io/_posts/2018-04-18-my-portfolio-project-for-freecodecamp.markdown

 tags: [freeCodeCamp, webdev, UiKit, portfolio-project, Jekyll, GitHub-Pages]
 ---

+## More often than not, less is more

 ![Website Mockup - via Undraw](/img/posts/web-mockup.png)

 When I first started my journey on freeCodeCamp, I was really looking forward to the [portfolio project](https://www.freecodecamp.org/challenges/build-a-personal-portfolio-webpage){:target="_ blank"}.
 I had built a few of my own websites before using Wordpress.org, but it always left me wanting more.